Search Text of Voters' Pamphlets:

 Browse Voters' Pamphlets by Type

-The Government Research Services division of the Oregon State Library, as a part of its mission to make government information available to the citizens of Oregon, has digitized a historical run of Oregon voters' pamphlets.
+The Government Information and Library Services division of the Oregon State Library, as a part of its mission to make government information available to the citizens of Oregon, has digitized a historical run of Oregon voters' pamphlets.
 Initially the project covers pamphlets issued for Marion County.
 Additional counties may be included at a further date as resources allow.

 Digital and paper copies of the voters' pamphlets are a permanent part of the Oregon State Library's Oregon Documents Collection.